zpawel/angular-egghead-exercises/README.md

 ##Setup
 You should have installed `npm`, `bower`, `grunt`  packages to run this example.
-First, run sequentially:
+First, run sequentially

 ```
 npm install